reframe-hpc/reframe/docs/migration_2_to_3.rst

            self.build_system.cflags = ['-qopenmp']

-This syntax now issues a deprecation warning.
+This syntax is no longer valid and a ``ReframeSyntaxError`` is raised.
 Rewriting this using pipeline hooks is quite straightforward and leads to nicer and more intuitive code:

 .. code:: python